Choosing a waveboard

 b) Traction plates

 Traction plates make sure that the waveboard doesn’t go in excessive tilt in sharp turns or while doing tricks, which often leads to the fall.
 Good waveboard should have them set in the right angles.

 c) Torsion bar

-Torsion bar connects both decks of the waveboard and ideally should be made of steel.
-The right rigidity of the bar and quality of the material has cardinal influence on riding the waveboard.
+Torsion bar, which connects two waveboard decks, should ideally be steel.
+The right stiffness of the bar and quality of the material has the biggest impact on powering the waveboard.

-Surface of the waveboard is important for the right adhesion of user’s soles to the deck itself.
-So called 3D grips (protrusions made of plastics) should be high enough and pointy so the soles can grip onto the deck safely.
+Surface of the waveboard is important for the grip of driver’s soles on the board.
+Plastic protrusions (so called 3D grip) should be wide enough and pointy to make the soles hook-up on them.

-If the deck lacks grips, the sole might easily slip, which again results in falling.
-You should remember that when riding on wet surface, wet soles can slide more.
+If the surface is not made well, the soles could slip.
+This can also result in falling.
+You should remember that when riding on a wet surface, wet soles will slip more.